 You can’t predict life’s interruptions, like a job loss, medical emergency or sudden repairs, but you can prepare financially.
 Create a safety net for yourself by starting or growing your emergency fund.
 Are you interested in a way to save without increasing your payments?
 Each time you pay off a bill, pay yourself the amount you would have put toward that bill by transferring the payment amount to your savings or money market account, and watch how quickly it grows.

 Looking forward to a comfortable retirement?
 Your refund may grow tax-free or tax-deferred if you put it into an IRA.
 Beginning in 2019, you can contribute up to $6,000 (or up to $7,000 if you’re 50 or older).
 Don’t have an IRA yet?
 It’s a great investment toward a secure retirement.

-Contributing your refund to a 529 plan is an investment in a child’s future…that is free from federal taxes!
-There are no income limits or age limits, and annual contribution limits can be as high as $380,000, depending on your state.
+Contributing your refund to a 529 plan is an investment in a child’s future…and it’s free from federal taxes.
+As of October 2018, there were no income or age limits, and annual contribution limits could be as high as $500,000, depending on your state.

 If you don’t own a home but plan to buy one someday, this is your opportunity to save toward that goal.
 Open a separate savings account and start putting aside money for a down payment.